By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 JAVIER TRUEBA / MSF / SCIENCE PHOTO LIBRARY JAVIER TRUEBA / MSF / SCIENCE PHOTO LIBRARY

-Homo heidelbergensis fossil foot bones, oblique view of the outside of the foot.
-This reconstruction is based on fossils of Homo heidelbergensis dating from 500,000 years ago during the Pleistocene.
-This reconstruction of the bones of the right foot of a male is based on fossil bones found at the Sima de los Huesos site in the Atapuerca Mountains of northern Spain.
+Homo heidelbergensis fossil foot bones.
+These reconstructions are based on fossils of male Homo heidelbergensis dating from 500,000 years ago during the Pleistocene.
+They are based on fossil bones found at the Sima de los Huesos site in the Atapuerca Mountains of northern Spain.
 The foot structure is much more robust than modern human feet, and also has some characteristics that differentiate it from Neanderthals.
 Researchers have estimated that this male individual had a height of 173.3 centimetres.
-The results were published in September 2013.

 Model release not required.
 Property release not required.